sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

 # Installing Hugo

-While I could have installed Hugo via apt, I decided to compile from source to get the latest features and improved theme support.
+While I could have installed Hugo via apt, I decided to compile from the source to get the latest features and improved theme support.
 Hugo made this simple with their clear and detailed docs, so I simply followed [their "Installing"](https://gohugo.io/getting-started/installing) docs.